-Mike is survived by his beloved wife, Brenda; his sons, Michael Harrison Jr. and his wife Penny, Gray Harrison, and Nicholas Harrison; his daughter, Christina Harrison Pittman; and his five cherished grandchildren.
-He leaves behind a family who will carry forward his values and the warmth of his love for generations to come.
+Above all else, Mike treasured his family.
+He adored Brenda throughout more than 45 years of marriage; one of his greatest joys was making her laugh.
+He is survived by his loving wife, Brenda; his sons, Michael Harrison Jr. and wife Penny, Gray Harrison, and Nicholas Harrison; his daughter, Christina Harrison Pittman; and his cherished grandchildren.

 In Lieu of Flowers: